 Reviews You Can Rely On

-We tested women's hiking shorts from Mountain Hardwear, Prana, Patagonia, Columbia, and other top brands to recommend the best for your next adventure
+We tested 13 hiking shorts for women from Mountain Hardwear, Prana, Patagonia, Columbia, and other top brands to determine the best for your next adventure.

 gearlab tested logo

-Best Hiking Shorts Women Review (A variety of styles and materials make for some interesting test results!)
+Best The 7 Hiking Shorts Women Review (A variety of styles and materials make for some interesting test results!)

 A variety of styles and materials make for some interesting test results!